 This chic downtown hotel offers unique guest rooms, innovative dining, and beautifully curated art everywhere you turn.
 The Vendue is known as Charleston’s Art Hotel and it’s the perfect location.
-The ambiance is southern charm all the way!
+Finally, the ambiance is southern charm all the way!

 With the rise of the popularity of Charleston, there are plenty of affordable Air BnB and VRBO options to rent.
-It’s the best option if you’re coming here for a family vacation, bachelor/bachelorette parties.
+It’s the best option if you’re coming here for a family vacation or bachelor/bachelorette party.

 Best Restaurants in Charleston